second-state/wasm-joey/documentation/installation.md

 npm install npm@latest -g
 ```

+Please note, if this is not a new installation (i.e. you are upgrading extensions) please delete all .so files from the /media/nvme/aot section and ensure that the manifest.txt file is blank/empty before restarting the FaaS.

 ### Create directory for usage statistics
 Gas and invocation details are gathered for all wasm executables.
 Please create the following directory and adjust the permissions as follows.